lonnen/dotfiles/README.md

 My OS X dotfiles.

-## Where did these come from?
+## Why is this a git repo?

 Lonnen forked this repo from [Ben "cowboy" Alman](https://github.com/cowboy/dotfiles) and customized it.
 It's probably safe to assume any first person writing was done by Ben.

-## Why is this a git repo?

-I've been using bash on-and-off for a long time (since Slackware Linux was distributed on 1.44MB floppy disks).
-In all that time, every time I've set up a new Linux or OS X machine, I've copied over my `.bashrc` file and my `~/bin` folder to each machine manually.
-And I've never done a very good job of actually maintaining these files.
-It's been a total mess.
+Reducing the amount of manual work to set up and maintain machines is the goal.
+[Boxen](https://github.com/boxen/) is a good start, but it falls short on dotfile management.
+Cowboy said it well:

-I finally decided that I wanted to be able to execute a single command to "bootstrap" a new system to pull down all of my dotfiles and configs, as well as install all the tools I commonly use.
+> I finally decided that I wanted to be able to execute a single command to "bootstrap" a new system to pull down all of my dotfiles and configs, as well as install all the tools I commonly use.
 In addition, I wanted to be able to re-execute that command at any time to synchronize anything that might have changed.
 Finally, I wanted to make it easy to re-integrate changes back in, so that other machines could be updated.

-That command is [~/bin/dotfiles][dotfiles], and this is my "dotfiles" Git repo.
+> That command is [~/bin/dotfiles][dotfiles]

 [dotfiles]: https://github.com/lonnen/dotfiles/blob/master/bin/dotfiles
 [bin]: https://github.com/lonnen/dotfiles/tree/master/bin

 ## What, exactly, does the "dotfiles" command do?

-It's really not very complicated.
 When [dotfiles][dotfiles] is run, it does a few things:

 1. Git is installed if necessary, via APT or Homebrew (which is installed if necessary).
 2. This repo is cloned into the `~/.dotfiles` directory (or updated if it already exists).